What is an Argumentative Essay?

 Steps to Writing an Argumentative Essay

-What do you do after you’ve learned the argumentative essay definition?
-How do you actually start an argumentative essay?
+What do you actually do after you’ve got a handle on what an argumentative essay is?
+How do you actually start writing one?

 We also have a separate detailed guide dedicated solely to this section: How to Write an Argumentative Essay